Migration phase 3 - client-side configuration

 Field Value Domain _tcp.rmscluster.contoso.com Service _rmsredir Protocol _http Priority 0 Weight 0 Port number 80 Host offering this service 5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com

-Set a deny permission for the Office 2016 users on the AD RMS publishing endpoint:
+Set a deny permission on the AD RMS publishing endpoint for users running Office 365 apps or Office 2016 (or later):

 a.
 On one of your AD RMS servers in the cluster, start the Internet Information Services (IIS) Manager console.